 2. Do lenders in the U.S. usually need both systems?

 Many do.
-Mortgage lenders, credit unions, and fintech startups often use both to cover the entire loan lifecycle, ensuring efficiency from origination through servicing.
+Mortgage lenders, credit unions, and fintech startups often use both to cover the full lending lifecycle, ensuring efficiency from origination through servicing and addressing all stages of a loan’s progression.

 3. How does compliance differ between LOS and LMS?

-An LOS ensures regulatory disclosures and audit trails during the origination stage.
-An LMS focuses on accurate billing, delinquency reporting, and ongoing servicing compliance.
+An LOS ensures regulatory disclosures and audit trails during the origination stage, with a primary focus on initial compliance requirements.
+An LMS, on the other hand, emphasizes compliance management throughout the entire loan lifecycle, including accurate billing, delinquency reporting, tracking regulatory changes, and ensuring ongoing servicing compliance to mitigate risk and maintain legal adherence.

 4. Which system is better for small U.S. lenders: LOS vs LMS?